clamstew/jods/README.md

 ![jods](https://raw.githubusercontent.com/clamstew/jods/main/assets/headline_repo_readme_image.png)

-A minimal, reactive JSON state layer for Node.js and the browser.
-Create lightweight observable stores that emit JSON snapshots on demand.
-Perfect for syncing app state, powering APIs, or building reactive UIs without heavy frameworks.
+A fun, intuitive reactive state library that makes JavaScript objects come alive.
+Build lightweight stores that respond to changes, compute derived values, and keep your application state in sync - all with a simple, playful API that feels natural to use.

 ## Why JODS?